sydasif/python-book/docs/source/03_collection/02_list.md

 ## Creation of List

-The creation of lists is done by placing strings between brackets and separating them with commas.
+The creation of lists is done by placing values between brackets and separating them with commas.
 This is done by adding a name just before the brackets.

 ```py
 # this is a list that is referenced using the name list_items
 list_items = ['mango', 'juice', 'banana', 'tree', 'house', 'toy', 'cow', 'horse']
 ```